thomas-m-murphy/NetCDF_Visualizer/database_structure.md

 - Offer a **Download Visualization** button for users who are using temporary files.
 This allows them to save their generated 3D or 2D visualizations (e.g., HTML animations or images) locally for later viewing or sharing.

-This gives users the benefit of temporary usage **without losing access** to interesting visualizations they create.
+    -This gives users the benefit of temporary usage **without losing access** to interesting visualizations they create.

 ---